X3n0m0rph59/precached/README.md

 * The system has unused (free) memory after a "memory hog" process quit.
   The system reacts sluggish until the caches are primed again

-## What is my ram doing?
+## What is my RAM doing?

-You can read about linux's memory managment here: https://www.linuxatemyram.com/index.html
+You can read about Linux's memory managment here: https://www.linuxatemyram.com/index.html

 ## Use precached if